cschnaars/FEC-Scraper-Toolbox/README.md

     this flag is set to 1.
 Default is 0.
 * Again calls build_prior_archive_list to build a list of archives that already have been downloaded and saved to ARCPROCDIR or ARCSVDIR.
-    **NOTE:** As stated above, this feature is slated for deprecation.
+    __NOTE:__ As stated above, this feature is slated for deprecation.
 * Calls pickle_archives to rebuild zipinfo.p and save it in the same directory as this module.
 * Calls build_prior_report_list to build a list of reports housed in RPTHOLDDIR, RPTPROCDIR and RPTSVDIR.
-    **Note:** I plan to add a function that can build a list of previously processed files using a database call rather than combing RPTPROCDIR.
+    __NOTE:__ I plan to add a function that can build a list of previously processed files using a database call rather than combing RPTPROCDIR.
 * Calls consume_rss, which uses a regular expression to scan an FEC RSS feed listing all electronically filed reports submitted within the